StefanoBalocco/jTDAL/README.md

 - `TRUE`: Always returns `true` (halts parsing)
 - `FALSE`: Always returns `false` (halts parsing)
+- `GLOBAL`: search directly in the global context bypassing other contexts (es. `GLOBAL/variableName`)
+- `REPEAT`: search directly in the repeat context bypassing other contexts (es. `REPEAT/variableName`)

 ### Strings
 A string is a path prefixed with `STRING:`.
 It can contain placeholders in the form {path-expression|another-path|last-path-but-not-a-string}.
 The placeholders are replaced with the value of the path expression.